 Other benefits of using BioVigil include:

 - Reminding staff in a gentle and non-intrusive fashion that hand cleaning is required

 - Rewarding staff for excellence in hand hygiene compliance

 - Recording hand hygiene compliance with 99.9% accuracy.

 BioVigil CEO Sanjay Gupta is proud that sportmed is their first customer in Australia due to our passion for patient safety and innovation.
 Gupta said that the technology creates a strong culture of patient safety in hospitals and empowers patients by protecting against healthcare-acquired infections (HAIs).

 “Proper hand hygiene, which includes handwashing and the use of alcohol-based sanitiser, is the single most effective method in preventing transmission of infections,” he said.

 “Infection preventionists and nurse managers don’t have time to remind and coach healthcare workers to clean their hands at every hand hygiene opportunity, but BioVigil does.”

-BioVigil said that all of their customers see significant increase in hand hygience compliance and decrease in HAIs.
+BioVigil said that their customers see a significant increase in hand hygiene compliance and decrease in HAIs.